dib-lab/2020-paper-sourmash-gather/manuscript.md

 *downsampling*: the contiguous value range for FracMinHash sketches means that MinHash sketches can be extracted from FracMinHash sketches whenever the size of the requested MinHash is less than the size of the FracMinHash sketch.
-Likewise, MinHash sketches can be converted to FracMinHash sketches when the maximum hash value in the MinHash sketch is larger than $H / s$.
+Likewise, MinHash sketches can be losslessly converted to FracMinHash sketches when the maximum hash value in the MinHash sketch is larger than $H / s$.

-Finally, because FracMinHash sketches are simply collections of hashes, any existing k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.
+Finally, because FracMinHash sketches are simply collections of hashes, existing k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees (CTB: cite) and reverse indices, are provided in the sourmash software.

 In exchange for these many conveniences, FracMinHash sketches